faboweb/zliq/README.md

 [![Watch on GitHub][github-watch-badge]][github-watch]
 [![Star on GitHub][github-star-badge]][github-star]

 ZLIQ is the intent to create an easy to understand, easy to use web framework.
 It is based on reactive-streams and reactive-dom-rendering.
-ZLIQ has few lines of code (~580 November 2017).
+ZLIQ is plug and play.
+You don't need to preprocess your files via webpack er similar tools.

 ## [Website](https://faboweb.github.io/zliq/)

 ## Why yet another web framework?

 Modern web frameworks got really big (React + Redux 139Kb and Angular 2 + Rx 766Kb, [[src]](https://gist.github.com/Restuta/cda69e50a853aa64912d)).
 As a developer I came into the (un)pleasent situation to teach people how these work.
 But I couldn't really say, as I haven't actually understood each line of code in these beasts.
 But not only that, they also have a lot of structures I as a developer have to learn to get where I want to go.
 It feels like learning programming again just to be able to render some data.

 ZLIQ tries to be sth simple.
 Sth that reads in an evening.
 But that is still so powerful you can just go and display complex UIs with it.
 Sth that feels more JS less Java.